ayeaton/academic-kickstart/content/authors/teo/_index.md

 ---
 # Display name
-name: Angelina Volkova
+name: Teo Sakel

 # Username (this should match the folder name)
 authors:
-- Angelina
+- admin

 # Is this the primary user of the site?
 superuser: false